By: Tom Ingram – Coastal Windows & Exteriors

 - Carve out space for front-yard living.

 If you’re fortunate to have a deep front yard, but find you rarely use it, consider whether it would be better put to work as a fun and functional hangout zone.
 A bench curved around an outdoor fireplace is sure to become a favorite gathering place for friends and neighbors.
-If you don’t like your neighbors, a garden with a nice bench overlooking your hard work can be a simple but dramatic addition.
+You don’t like your neighbors, a garden with a nice bench overlooking your hard work can be a simple but dramatic addition.

 - Care for grass and mulch flower beds.